theolind/pymysensors/README.md

 and load the new firmware.

 ## Async gateway
-The serial and TCP gateways now also have versions that support asyncio.
-Use the `AsyncSerialGateway` class or `AsyncTCPGateway` class to make a gateway that uses asyncio.
+The serial, TCP and MQTT gateways now also have versions that support asyncio.
+Use the `AsyncSerialGateway` class, `AsyncTCPGateway` class or `AsyncMQTTGateway` class to make a gateway that uses asyncio.
 The following public methods are coroutines in the async gateway:

 - start_persistence